Yasir-77/Devops-Learning/AWS/notes/readme.md

 ---

-# Load balancing & scalability
+# Chapter 6: Load balancing & scalability

 ## Scalability & high availability
 Scalability means that an application / system can handle greater loads by adapting to demand